Kempf/GuidestarLaser/Current_Status/README.md

 ## Files:

-*	`Current_Tasks.txt`:	Details the current tasks that the group is working on, as well as an indication of who is working on said tasks
 *	`Project_Schedule.xlsx`:	Outline of the semester dates, as well as key course deadlines.
 This will be updated to include milestones and additional deadlines
 *	`Work_Packages.pdf`:	A diagram that illustrates the work packages that the project has been currently split into
 *	`activity_log.xlsx`:	A log of all team-members activities indicating time spent on them per week